 Quincy Workers' Compensation Lawyer

 Although many of the top industries in Quincy are in the professional services field rather than in traditional high-risk industries, workers still face significant risks of workplace injury.
 According to the Bureau of Labor Statistics, 408 workers providing professional and business services were killed on-the-job in the United States in 2013.
-Professional workers and others within the city of Quincy need to know their rights if they get hurt and should consult with a Quincy workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.Workers Face Risks of Workplace Injuries
+Professional workers and others within the city of Quincy need to know their rights if they get hurt and should consult with a Quincy workers’ compensation lawyer at the Jeffrey Glassman Injury Lawyers.Workers Face Risks of Workplace Injuries

 In recent years, the Occupational Safety and Health Administration has cited Quincy employers for many workplace safety violations including:

 - Willful failure to follow safety rules for scaffolding

 - Cave in hazards due to failure to follow trenching safety rules

 - Failure to follow safety rules for a ladder jack